inspire-eu-validation/data-au/hy-dc/area.md

 **Test method**

-* Verify that the [geometry of each administrative unit] ](#geometry) does not overlap with the geometries of other administrative units having the same [level of administrative hierarchy](#nationalLevel) as the examined one.
+* Verify that the [geometry of each administrative unit](#geometry) does not overlap with the geometries of other administrative units having the same [level of administrative hierarchy](#nationalLevel) as the examined one.

 **Reference(s)**: